mhedgpeth/mhedgpeth.github.io/_posts/2017-03-27-why-habitat.md

 Over the years, I've become increasingly aware of the gulf that exists between making something real on my own machine as a developer and making something real for a user of my software who is experiencing an ROI for my work.
 That frustration led me to tackle the problem of how to better deploy an application into production.
 I've found [Habitat](https://www.habitat.sh/) to be a compelling but often misunderstood new option within this space.
 In this post, I'll describe the pros and cons of other application deployment technologies and then at the end talk about what makes me so excited about Habitat.

-Here are the various approaches to appliation automation, from the simplest to the most complex:
+Here are the various approaches to application automation, from the simplest to the most complex:

 ## Scripted